http-party/node-http-proxy/README.md

 * `proxyReq`: This event is emitted before the data is sent.
 It gives you a chance to alter the proxyReq request object.
 Applies to "web" connections
 * `proxyReqWs`: This event is emitted before the data is sent.
 It gives you a chance to alter the proxyReq request object.
 Applies to "websocket" connections
 * `proxyRes`: This event is emitted if the request to the target got a response.
-* `wsClientMsg`: This event is emitted after webscoket mesage is sended from the client to the server.
-* `wsServerMsg`: This event is emitted after websocket message is sended from the server to the client.
 * `open`: This event is emitted once the proxy websocket was created and piped into the target websocket.
 * `close`: This event is emitted once the proxy websocket was closed.
 * (DEPRECATED) `proxySocket`: Deprecated in favor of `open`.